with Darrell Udelhoven - SUMMER of 2002-2012 A Half-Ton Room-AC Cools My 676-sf First Floor Farm Home

 The actual Total electric bill summertime with electric range, hot water heater, 2 TV's & high wattage PC average around 45 to $50.
 Unbelievable!
 My home is ALL electric except for a new 60,000-Btuh input 95% Propane furnace; had an old 140,000-Btuh input Oil furnace.

-On July 18, 2011, as reported on WI Public Radio this morning; yesterday very near me & Prairie Du Chien, WI had a Heat Index of 127-F, yes, 127-F Heat Index!
-My little Half-Ton first floor A/C cooled the rooms to 76-F & a bit less that 60% relative humidity; totally comfortable all day.
+On July 18, 2011, as reported on WI Public Radio; very near me, Prairie du Chien, WI had a Heat Index of 127°F, yes, 127°F Heat Index!
+All shades pulled, etc., my little Half-Ton first floor A/C cooled the rooms to 76°F or 77°F & and rarely above 55% relative humidity; with good air movement, a totally comfortable all day.
 The same for the up-stair's less than Half-Ton window A/C, cools my bedroom, hallway & bathroom; I use a Wind Machine 3300 to move the air throughout the rooms, both on first & 2nd floors.

-The Btuh Tons of Cooling Capacity on all Air Conditioning units is Rated at an outdoor temperature of 95°F, and 80ºF and 50% Relative Humidity in the conditioned space; we use 75F & 50% RH Indoor design conditions.
+The 6,000-Btuh Half-Ton of Cooling Capacity on all window Air Conditioning units is Rated at an outdoor temperature of 95°F, and 80ºF and 50% Relative Humidity in the conditioned space; however, we normally use 75F & 50% RH Indoor design conditions.

 Before doing any testing for btuh ratings of a central AC unit in use, "the condenser, evaporator coils, indoor blower wheel, and filters must be clean, with NO duct air leaks."
 View my other page, "Air Conditioner SEER Ratings and Btuh Capacity Ratings," for the simple testing procedures.